Skillet Corn with Bacon

 And then if you want to, sprinkle some green onions on top.
 But not required because even without it, this Skillet Corn recipe would taste amazing.

-Fresh corn is always going to be the best for this dish, but my love for corn runs all year long and even when there is no fresh corn available, I’ll get myself some canned or frozen and I still love it to pieces.
+Fresh corn is always going to be the best for this dish, but my love for corn runs all year long and even when there is no fresh corn available, I’ll get myself some canned or frozen and I think this skillet corn recipe still taste pretty amazing.

 Can’t stay away from that corn for that long to make to to the next corn season…

 This is a great substitute to creamier, heavier corn dishes.
-I personally prefer this because it brings all the flavor without the heaviness.
+I personally prefer making skillet corn this way because it brings all the flavor without the heaviness.

 Side note: not knocking creamy holiday dishes as at because I sure love me some cheesy potatoes, gravy and casseroles.